xzyaoi/ml/content/docs/chapter-2.md

 In this chapter, we will discuss some *basic knowledge about machine learning*

+###  What is supervised learning?
+What is semi-supervised learning?
+What is weakly-supervised learning?
+What is unsupervised learning?

+Supervised Learning is where you have both the input and output variables, and Unsupervised Learning is where you only have the input data and no corresponding output data.

+In supervised learning, you use an algorithm to learn a mapping function from the input to the output: \\(Y=f(x)\\).
+With the mapping function, you will be able to approximately predict the output variables for new input data that do not exists in training dataset.

+It is called *Supervised* learning because we know the correct output of input data, and thus, our algorithms are able to correct the predictions on the training data.
+The process of this kind of machine learning is like a teacher supervising the process.

+Controversially, the goal for unsupervised learning is to learn more about the data itself, by model the structure or distribution of the data.
+There is no correct outputs, and therefore we are unable to correct the algorithms and predictions.
+In other words, algorithms are left to their own devises to discover the structure of the data.

 ###  What is regression?
 What is classification?

 Regression is about predicting a label and classification is about predicting a quantity.
 In other word, the result of regression are continous quantities while the result of classification are discrete class labels.

 For example, if

-###  What is supervised learning?
-What is semi-supervised learning?
-What is weakly-supervised learning?
-What is unsupervised learning?

 ###  What are the steps for a supervised learning?